- This event has passed.

 The FreeTHEM Walk-ers are walking nearly 1,000 miles on the Underground Railroad to help raise awareness about modern day slavery, better known as human trafficking.
 Each individual stop has its own story – Appomattox Courthouse (5.04.21), White House of the Confederacy (5.07.21), Fauquier History Museum at the Old Jail & THe Plains (5.10.21), Bucktown General Store (5.12.21), New Castle Court House (5.15.21), Liberty Bell, President’s House, Belmont Mansion, & Historical Society of PA.
 (5.17.21), African Burial Grounds (5.21.21), Stephen and Harriet Myers Residence (5.28.21), Gerrit Smith Estate (5.31.21), Harriet Tubman Residence (6.02.21), African American Heritage Corridor (6.19.21), Niagara Falls Underground Railroad Heritage Center (6.20.21).

 Welcome the walkers at The Stephen and Harriet Myers Residence on Friday, May 28!

 The FreeTHEM Walk – May 3 – June 19

 The FreeTHEM Walk (www.thefreethemwalk.com) is an initiative by human trafficking restoration home, Project Mona’s House (https://www.projectmonashouse.com), and the FreeTHEM Center (Free Them Center) headquartered in Buffalo, NY.
-Project Mona’s House and The FreeTHEM Center are U.S. locations for international Christian humanitarian organization RAMP Global Missions.
-Together, our programs help people who are hurt, exploited, undereducated and impoverished.
+Project Mona’s House and The FreeTHEM Center are U.S. locations for the international Christian humanitarian organization RAMP Global Missions.
+Together, their programs help people who are hurt, exploited, undereducated and impoverished.